PritamSarbajna/Bank-Note-Authentication-Website/README.md

 - Finally, giving the output based on the given input the note is real or fake.

+# Tech Stacks used

+## For Frontend
+- React Js
+- Tailwind CSS
+- HTML

+## For Backend
+- FastAPI
+- Python

 # To locally run this react website

 ## Available Scripts